goto-bus-stop/aocmultiny/README.md

 UserPatch includes automatic port forwarding using UPNP, but that doesn't always cut it, and you still need to exchange IP addresses manually.

+## Building

+On Linuxes:

+ 1. Install Wine and Mingw32.
+Something like
+    `apt-get install wine mingw32 mingw32-binutils`.
+ 2. Download and build [wxWidgets] 3.1.0 using [MinGW][mingwbuild].
+ 3. Download the last [DirectX SDK with DirectPlay (August 2007)].
+ 4. `make` to build
+ 5. `make run` to run

+On Windowses with Visual Studio:

+ 1. Download and build [wxWidgets] using [Visual Studio][vsbuild].
+Import one of the VS project files that comes with wxWidgets and build it.
+ 2. Download the last [DirectX SDK with DirectPlay (August 2007)].
+ 3. Configure environment variables:
+    - `WXWIN=` path to your wxWidgets build base directory.
+    - `AOCMULTINY_DPLAY_SDK=` path to where you installed the DirectX SDK.
+ 4. Import the AoCMultiny.vcxproj project file.

 ## Credits

  - IRC: Took clues (and an IRC message parser) from [Fredi/IRCClient]